 Special Admission Requirements: The applicant must meet the following requirements for admission to the EMS Education program.
-Interested students should contact the EMS Program

-Director for academic advising.
+Interested students should contact the EMS Program Director for academic advising.

-- 1. Be accepted as a student to the college. - 2.
-Graduation from high school or satisfactory completion of the GED.
+- 1. Be accepted as a student to the college. - Graduation from high school or satisfactory completion of the GED.
 Verification of high school graduation or GED is required by Virginia OEMS for this level of certification.
-Submission of official transcripts or GED scores is mandatory for all applicants. - 3.
-Completion of PHCC Admission Placement tests unless appropriate college level English or math courses have been successfully completed.
-If any developmental courses in English or math are needed as indicated by student's scores, these courses must be successfully completed before the student can enroll in EMS 151 - Introduction to Advanced Life Support.
+Submission of official transcripts or GED scores is mandatory for all applicants.

+- 3. Completion of Virginia Placement Test unless appropriate college level English or math courses have been successfully completed or multiple measures confirms competency.
+If any developmental courses in English or math are needed as indicated by student's scores, these courses must be successfully completed before the student can enroll in EMS 151 Introduction to Advanced Life Support.
 Failure to successfully complete pre-requisites for enrollment in EMS 151 will delay program progression in the EMS curriculum by one academic year. - 4.
 A cumulative college grade point average of 2.0 or better in all related and general education requirements completed before admission into the EMS Education program is desired and will be given higher priority for admission into the program. - 5.
-Students must be currently enrolled at the college and have completed requirements for graduation from the EMT Intermediate Career Studies Certificate Program or must possess either current Virginia or National Registry EMT Intermediate certification to be accepted into the program. - 6.
-Submit an EMS Program Application form along with required paperwork, i.e. high school transcripts, college transcripts, current EMS certification, etc. during the specified EMS Education program application period.
+Students must possess current Virginia EMT Intermediate certification to be accepted into the program. - Submit an EMS Program Application form along with required paperwork, i.e. high school transcripts, college transcripts, current EMS certification, etc. during the specified EMS Education program application period.